bbauska/W3Cx-3of5/README.md

 <h4>Simpler character set definition</h4>

-One word about the \<meta charset=\"utf-8\"\> at line 4 in the HTML5 version: it is a **best practice** to declare the character set of your document to protect against [a serious security risk](https://code.google.com/p/doctype-mirror/wiki/ArticleUtf7).
+One word about the \<meta charset=\"utf-8\"\> at line 4 in the HTML5 version: it is a <b>best practice</b> to declare the character set of your document to protect against <a href="https://code.google.com/p/doctype-mirror/wiki/ArticleUtf7">a serious security risk</a>).
 For more details, please refer to the \"Why Internationalization is important\" section in the Course intro chapter.

 <h4>No more complicated DOCTYPE definitions</h4>